 Mary Erin Porter Complex

 Call it MEP for short, the Mary Erin Porter Complex includes Boone, Dowell, and Porter halls.
 MEP features 2 activity areas on the main floor, each with a big screen TV, where students can host a group meeting or watch the big game.
 For outdoor relaxation, there’s a courtyard and patio.
 Scattered throughout the complex are 4 gathering areas that can be used to study or hang out with friends.
-Boone and Dowell both have community bathrooms with a total of 7 showers per floor, while Porter is suite-style.
+Boone and Dowell both have community bathrooms that were remodeled last summer with a total of 7 showers per floor, while the bathrooms in Porter are suite-style.
 Each room in MEP has its own sink.
 All residents of MEP share a large laundry facility, centrally located in Porter Hall.

 Gender: Boone and Porter: Female, Dowell: Male

 Popular for its outdoor pool, Plunkett Hall offers 2 common areas, which include 3 big screen TVs as well as a Ping-Pong table and a foosball table, perfect for a friendly competition with your roommate.
 The bathrooms in Plunkett are suite-style, and each room has its own sink.
 Plunkett residents share two laundry rooms on the ground level.

 Look for the big flagpole out front, and that’s Roberts Hall.
 Located right next to Cruz Plaza, you can enjoy the views from your room or step outside to soak up the sun.
 Roberts also has a common space if you want to get together with your friends.
 Each floor in Roberts has 2 community bathrooms with 2 showers per bathroom.
 Residents of Roberts Hall share a laundry room on the first floor.